frederic-perez/AmE-dictionary/data/idioms.md

 __carry the day__ To win, to be successful.
 __carve out__ :four::hammer: _New options help you carve out downtime between meetings._
 __case closed__ :two::hammer:
-__case in point__ :eight: A specific example of what one is talking about.
+__case in point__ :nine: A specific example of what one is talking about.
 An example that demonstrates a point being made as truthful or correct. _Now, as a case in point, let’s look at nineteenth-century England._ _Fireworks can be dangerous.
 For a case in point, look at what happened to Bob Smith last Fourth of July._
 __case of the dropsy__ A fictitious “condition” characterized by continually dropping things from one’s hands.
 It is a play on the term “dropsy,” which was formerly used to denote the condition now known as edema (or oedema). _I’ve broken four or five plates since I started work.
 I guess I’ve got a bad case of the dropsy today._
 __case out__ _slang_ To observe and examine someone or something, often to gain knowledge for a specific future purpose.
 A noun or pronoun can be used between “case” and “out.” _I cased my opponent out in preparation for the big fight._
 __case the joint__ :three::hammer: (casing the joint)
 __cash cow__ A product or business that always makes a lot of profit.
-__cash in__ :four::hammer:
+__cash in__ :six::hammer:
 __cast a sheep’s eye__ To give a sideways glance or a suspicious look. _When I tried to feed the baby something new, she cast a sheep’s eye at it and then tried to smack it out of my hand._
+__cast doubt__
 __cast in concrete__ Firmly or permanently established; not subject to change; unalterable. _The healthcare law looks promising, but we’ll have to wait until it’s cast in concrete before we know exactly what it will do._
 __cast the first stone__ To be the first to criticize someone or something. _OK, fine, I’ll cast the first stone—that movie was awful!_
 __cast/shed/throw light on something__ :two::hammer: